RamirezKaren-FS/week3/README.md

 This is the space tracker app for my Advanced Server-side Languages class (WDV442).

 # -- Update 07/24
+Added the seeder components.

+# -- Update 07/24
 Finshed the CRUD for Stars and Planets all is working accordingly.
 Will now start on getting the images function to work.

 # -- Update 07/24